selforganising/book/about/supervision.md

 There will be individual fortnightly supervision sessions with each student.

-###Teachers
+###Student feedback

-Every Tuesday at 5pm after the first week will be set aside for student feedback and at 5.30pm there will be a Strategy meeting for Founders & Coders.
+Every Tuesday at 5pm will be set aside for student feedback and at 5.30pm we will hold a management meeting to which all students are invited.